tikv/client-go/README.md

 There are 2 major versions of the `client-go` package.

 - `v2` is the new stable and active version.
 This version was extracted from [pingcap/tidb](https://github.com/pingcap/tidb) and it includes new TiKV features like Follower Read, 1PC, Async Commit.
-The development of this version is on the `v2` branch.
+The development of this version is on the `master` branch.
 The documentation for this version is below.

 - `v1` is the previous stable version and is only maintained for bug fixes.
 You can read the documentation [here](https://tikv.org/docs/4.0/reference/clients/go/).